dutes/ci_portfolio_three/README.md

 #### Content Requirements
 * Game Instructions: Provide a brief overview of the game rules and how to play.
 * Feedback Messages: Display messages for the outcomes of game actions as well as invalid inputs through out the game.
-* High Scores Display: Keep track and display on request the top three scores.
-Prompt the user to add thier initals to the record git
+* High Scores Display: Keep track of and display on request the top three scores.
+Prompt the user to add their initals to the record git
 ### The Structure Plane
 #### Interaction Design
 * Main Menu: offers options to start new game, view high scores, exit.
 * Game loop: Guide the users through the game round from placing bets to playing their hand, concluding the round and updating the players chip balance.
 * User Input: Promt the user for inputs and continously validate the users inputs.
-* Feedback and Instructions: Provide real-time feedback and instuctions based on the user's actions in game.
+* Feedback and Instructions: Provide real-time feedback and instructions based on the user's actions in game.

 #### Infomation Architecture
 * Main Menu: A central hub for accessing the program elements.